Bringing Learning Home: How One Coding Grad Is Making A Difference in Haiti

 The gift of a computer allowed Esterling to begin to teach himself to code, which led to work as a computer technician.
 Later, he moved to the U.S. and enrolled in the Georgia Tech Coding Boot Camp.
 Following graduation, Esterling got a job as a developer at AT&T and then a software engineer at Cox Automotive, where he now works on a team that builds software to facilitate the buying and selling of cars online.

 But, Esterling was always drawn to education.
 “The best way to learn is to be able to teach what you’ve learned,” he said.
 And Esterling was ready to learn by teaching.
-He joined the Trilogy team as a tutor, and then became a teaching assistant and now lead instructor in the GA Tech Coding Bootcamp.
+He joined the boot camp team as a tutor, and then became a teaching assistant and now lead instructor in the GA Tech Coding Boot Camp.

 In June of 2018, Esterling went home to Haiti to attend the Haiti Tech Summit.
 There, he was encouraged by a growing tech community in Haiti and wanted to use what he’s learned to help his people.
 Reminded of his childhood growing up in Cite Soleil, and all it took to get where he is today, Esterling realized it was his calling to return to his community and help his people.
 So, he started to devise plans for a two-day coding workshop in Cite Soleil.

-Four months later, and with help from Trilogy Education and Georgia Tech, Esterling was ready to go home to Haiti again, this time with a mission.
+Four months later, and with help from the boot camp team and Georgia Tech, Esterling was ready to go home to Haiti again, this time with a mission.

 Putting together the pieces